 - Toast sticks with mashed avocado

-- Lamb, on the bone or a large piece for baby to suck on
+- Lamb or beef, on the bone or a large piece for baby to suck on

 - Dark meat chicken, on the bone or a large piece for baby to suck on.

 TIP: The foods should generally be soft enough to squish between your fingers with the exception of the large pieces of meat.

 To serve a banana to a baby, wash it well, then slice it in half.
 Cut off an inch or two of the peel, but leave the rest of the peel on so it’s not slippery for baby to hold.
 They’ll suck on the top part like a little popsicle!
 You can also help them hold the banana if needed.

 Foods to Avoid Serving While Doing BLW